stewartpark/git-play/README.md

 ## Spray and pray!

-Now, all you have to do is just simply type as follows.
+Lastly, all you have to do is simply type the following:

     $ git play http://github.com/foo/bar origin master